Student loan relief contributing to 27% jump in projected federal budget deficit, per CBO - KESQ

 (CNN) — The federal budget deficit will hit $1.9 trillion this fiscal year, according to an updated projection released Tuesday by the Congressional Budget Office.
 That’s 27% – or $400 billion – larger than the agency estimated in February.

+Looking longer term, the nation’s debt will approach $57 trillion in fiscal year 2034, nearly $2.5 trillion higher than previously projected, as spending on Social Security, Medicare and interest payments soar and revenues fail to keep pace.
+The growing imbalance is expected to loom large over upcoming congressional budget and tax battles.

-Most of the spike stems from four factors that are expected to boost projected spending.
-The largest is a $145 billion increase due to changes the Biden administration made to student loan repayment plans and a new, proposed forgiveness program that would waive some accrued interest for millions of borrowers.
+Most of the spike in the fiscal 2024 deficit stems from four factors that are expected to boost projected spending.
+The largest is a $145 billion increase that’s partly due to changes the Biden administration made to student loan repayment plans and a new, proposed forgiveness program that would waive some accrued interest for millions of borrowers.
 The latter has yet to be finalized but could take effect as soon as this fall.

 Also, the CBO increased the projected outlays for deposit insurance by about $70 billion because the Federal Deposit Insurance Corporation is not recovering disbursements it made when resolving five bank failures from the last fiscal year and this fiscal year as quickly as anticipated.
 Three of the five bank failures in 2023 were among the largest bank failures in US history.
 To replenish the multibillion-dollar hit to the FDIC’s Deposit Insurance Fund due to recent bank failures, the agency is temporarily levying higher fees on hundreds of insured banks and selling off failed banks’ assets.